 Tavaga is everything you need to start saving for your goals, stay on track, and achieve them in time.

-But what if someone is unsure and has no idea on how to invest in the stock market?
-Then they could look into instruments like ETFs (Exchange Traded Funds).
-ETFs or exchange traded funds are basically quasi-equity stocks that track the market index(example a Nifty 50 ETF would track the Nifty 50 market returns, as seen in the example above if you had invested the Rs.
+But what if someone is unsure and has no idea how to invest in the stock market?
+Then they could look into instruments like ETFs (Exchange-Traded Funds).
+ETFs or exchange-traded funds are basically quasi-equity stocks that track the market index(example a Nifty 50 ETF would track the Nifty 50 market returns, as seen in the example above if you had invested the Rs.
 1000 in the ETF you would have received a 543% appreciation in 15 years).
-They have a lower expense ratio than mutual funds, no commissions and are traded on the stock exchange.
-They provide asset diversification allowing spreading of risk.
+They have a lower expense ratio than mutual funds, no commissions, and are traded on the stock exchange.
+They provide asset diversification allowing the spreading of risk.

 Additionally, you should also diversify your investment into debt instruments to have some form of fixed income such as in fixed deposits or bonds or debentures.
 You can also invest in funds that are fixed income, or invest in companies that announce dividends regularly to assure some form of fixed income outside of value appreciation.

-Once you learn how to invest in the market properly you can further diversify in more complicated instruments such as derivatives, but these are short term ploys and very risk.
+Once you learn how to invest in the market properly you can further diversify in more complicated instruments such as derivatives, but these are short-term ploys and very risky.
 We would recommend you to stick to your long term investments in your financial instruments, and diversify into physical instruments when the need/ funds exist.
-Alternatively, invest in financial instruments that are backed by physical assets such as Gold ETFs (replicates gold prices) or REITs (Real Estate Investment Trusts, allow you to invest in real estate without the physical asset buying hassle); that way you can afford to diversify into these and buy them at lower prices and not have to bear the hassle of maintaining the asset.
+Alternatively, invest in financial instruments that are backed by physical assets such as Gold ETFs (replicates gold prices) or REITs (Real Estate Investment Trusts, allow you to invest in real estate without the physical asset-buying hassle); that way you can afford to diversify into these and buy them at lower prices and not have to bear the hassle of maintaining the asset.